Mioraaa/weather-etl/README.md

-# Weather ETL Pipeline: From Open Weanther API to Redshift via Airflow, S3, and Glue
+# Weather ETL Pipeline: From Visualcrossing API to Redshift via Airflow, S3, and Glue

 A complete data pipeline to **Extract**, **Transform**, and **Load** (ETL) Weather data into an AWS Redshift data warehouse using modern cloud and orchestration tools.